OriPekelman/prestashop-module/README.md

 download link which you prefer packaged as **tar.gz** or **zip**.

 Extract the contents in your **(path-to-shop)/modules** directory, be sure to rename it into **jirafe**.
 If you are upgrading - backup previous **jirafe** module.
-The resulted directory structure of your shop shoul look like:
+The resulted directory structure of your shop should look like:

     MyPrestaShop
         classes